BCAM-CFD/SPH-magnetic-particles/README.md

 ----------------------- DESCRIPTION ------------------------

  Code for simulating suspensions with magnetic particles using the SPH method.
-The  following magnetic  interactions have  been implemented:
+The  following magnetic  interactions have  been implemented

     1. Dipole-dipole  forces  between  particles.
     2. Dipole-dipole  torques between particles.